 Special Sites.
-DSNY operated five special waste drop-off sites-one located in each borough.
-These sites were not contracted with PaintCare for direct service; however, PaintCare covered the cost of processing the paint collected at these sites through an agreement with DSNY's service provider, Veolia.
+DSNY operated five special waste drop-off sites - one located in each borough.
+These sites were not contracted with PaintCare for direct service; however, PaintCare covered the cost of processing the paint collected at these sites through an agreement with PaintCare and DSNY's mutual service provider, Veolia.
 Since these sites were not considered PaintCare sites, we did not promote them to the public or count them in our convenience analysis, but we did include the paint volume collected and processed from these sites since PaintCare managed those aspects of the paint management at PaintCare's expense.